Rescued dogs available for adoption after birthing puppies

 TAMPA, Fla.
 (WFLA) – Some of the pregnant dogs that were seized from a breeder in Tampa in September are now available for adoption after delivering puppies — and some of their puppies are available too!

-The Humane Society of Tampa Bay said a total of 15 dogs—10 moms and 5 puppies—would be ready for adoption on Wednesday, Dec.
+The Humane Society of Tampa Bay said a total of 15 dogs—10 puppies and 5 puppies—would be ready for adoption on Wednesday, Dec.
 11.

 Of the dogs, six are purebred Schnauzers and 9 are purebred poodles.